Coffee-splattered monitor. It must be a Friday headline by Lewis.

 ITV will not face action from TV watchdog Ofcom over X Factor performances by Rihanna and Christina Aguilera, despite the Daily Mail's insistence that the pair punted filth to wide-eyed kiddies.
 The two artists appeared on The X Factor Final on Saturday, 11 December.
-Rihanna performed What's My Name "in a dress which was removed …
+Rihanna performed What's My Name "in a dress which was …

 Coffee-splattered monitor.
 It must be a Friday headline by Lewis.